 Most of the research done so far appears to be using beta-glucans, but AHCC has similar or more potent effects due to its high amount of alpha-glucans.
 These have a lower molecular weight and can be better absorbed by the body.

-In a study published in 2008 in the American Journal of Surgery, researches looked at the effect of AHCC on post-surgical wound infection in mice.
+In a study published in the American Journal of Surgery, researches looked at the effect of AHCC on a post-surgical wound infection in mice.

 The AHCC group had significantly reduced bacterial load by day 5 and cleared the bacterial infection entirely by day 6 of the treatment.
 The AHCC group appeared to have a more robust and rapid immune response with levels of IL-12, TNF-a, and IL-6 peaking at day 3 compared to day 6 for the control group.

 As reported in earlier studies, AHCC was able to increase levels of lymphocytes and monocytes, thus leading to an increased number of macrophages to clear the infection.
 [2-3].

-In a study not on AHCC, but using PGC-Beta glucan (beta glucan are also found in AHCC), it was found that when researchers gave patients beta-glucan before having a high-risk gastrointestinal surgery was able to reduce serious post-operative infections or death by 39%. .
+In another study looking at PGC-Beta-glucan (beta-glucans are also found in AHCC), it was found that when researchers gave patients beta-glucan before having a high-risk gastrointestinal surgery, they were able to reduce serious post-operative infections or death by 39% .

 There are many other studies which show similar results in being able to significantly reduce death from many types of bacterial infections.

 One study showed that mice that were infected with anthrax had their survival increase from 30% to 90% after they were given beta-glucan 10 days post-infection.
-If they were given beta glucan before the infection, they had 100% survival .
+If they were given beta-glucan before the infection, they had 100% survival .

 Combining AHCC or beta-glucans could be an effective strategy to use with antibiotics to increase their effectiveness.

-There is a lot more research on AHCC and viral infections and immune compared to bacterial infections.
-If you could take something which would prevent the common cold or flu, AHCC might be a good candidate according to research.
+There is a lot more research on AHCC and viral infections compared to bacterial infections.
+Some research suggests that AHCC might be an effective supplement to prevent colds and influenza.

-Even when AHCC is given at low doses, it is able to help improve immune system response to influenza infection.
-This is without any increase in Natural Killer cell cytotoxicity .
+Even when AHCC is given at low doses, it’s been found to help improve immune system response to influenza infections.
+This effect is without any increase in natural killer cell cytotoxicity .